Customer Service Chatbot: Build vs Buy vs Hire

 • Pricing: Custom pricing, typically $2,500+/month

-• Strengths: Revenue-focused, strong B2B features, excellent lead routing
+• Strengths: Revenue-focused, strong B2B (business-to-business) features, excellent lead routing

 • Weaknesses: Very expensive, overkill for most small businesses